A Sober and Healthy Life

 A Sober and Healthy Life – The Beginning of AA

 People seem to forget that when Bill Wilson and Dr. Bob Smith created the program of Alcoholics Anonymous together, this was not the beginning of recovery, just a new method of recovery.
 People have been and will continue to recover from substance abuse with and without Alcoholics Anonymous.
-This is definitely not a knock or a slight on AA, I am just stating a fact that AA is not the only way to successfully create a sober and healthy life.
+This is definitely not a knock or a slight on AA; I am just stating the fact that AA is not the only way to successfully create a sober and healthy life.

 A Sober and Healthy Life – An AA General Service Board Member